uber1geek/uber1geek.github.io/_posts/2016-05-06-The Learning Curve.md

 [Anders Ericsson](http://www.amazon.com/dp/0544456238/?tag=jamesaltuc-20), the professor who first theorized  the 10,000 hour rule, has me corrected  on this.
 “It’s not practice, but deliberate practice.”
 He says.

 >“You have to have feedback as quickly as possible.
-10,000 hours with a teacher, with constant feedback, is critical.”
+10,000 hours with a mentor, with constant feedback, is critical.”

 What better feedback than skateboarding?
 You skate, you make a mistake, you fall, you bleed.
 Repeat.

 If you don’t get better, you break bones and have to stop.
-If you learn from your mistakes with the help of teachers, you stop bleeding.
+If you learn from your mistakes with the help of you coach, you stop bleeding.